 Pirrama Park is a beautiful Harbourside green space in Pyrmont, perfect for a lazy picnic in the afternoon.

 This award winning park has a perfectly landscaped design, with large grassy areas, a modern playground, public toilets, various cafes nearby, and, most importantly, some great picnic and BBQ facilties.

 The park used to be a base for the water police force before the land was purchased by the City of Sydney in 2005, who then developed it into the scenic park it is now.

 11. Barangaroo Reserve

-Barangaroo Reserve is a brand new 6-hectare Sydney Harbour foreshore park with a large man-made hill right in the middle.
+Barangaroo Reserve is a relatively new 6-hectare Sydney Harbour foreshore park with a large man-made hill right in the middle.

 It’s now home to more than 75,000 planted trees, palms, ferns, shrubs and other plants, that have been native to the Sydney region since the last 200 years.

 With so many beautifully designed terraced gardens and different walking paths winding around the hill, Barangaroo reserve is a wonderful place for an afternoon picnic.

 12. Royal Botanic Garden Sydney

 Located in the heart of Sydney CBD, the Royal Botanic Garden is one of most important historic botanical institutions in the world since 1816.

 Simply pick a spot anywhere in the park and enjoy a wonderful afternoon surrounded by unique plants, trees and flowers.
 You won’t get tired of the views with the Opera House and the City Skyline next door.